 How Can You Make Sure That Your Property Purchase is Safe?

-To help eliminate some of the risks that come with buying a house with cash, you should get to know the home as a mortgage lender would.
+To help eliminate some of the risks that come with buying a house with cash, you should carry out the same checks as a mortgage lender would.
 There are 2 main ways that you can do this:

-When applying for a mortgage, a mortgage lender will want to ensure the home is a worthy and safe investment before accepting the application.
+When applying for a mortgage, a mortgage lender will want to ensure the home is worth the money it’s lending before accepting the application.
 To do this, the buyer’s conveyancer will be required to complete a number of different property searches.
-Cash buyers will not be required to do this.
-However, you will be investing in the property just as much as a lender would, so it’s worth researching the home before completing the transaction.
+Cash buyers will not be required to do this, but it’s still a good idea.

-Your conveyancer or conveyancing solicitor will likely organise these searches as part of the legal process.
-But it’s still vital that you read the reports thoroughly and ensure all the vital checks are arranged.
+Your conveyancer will usually organise these searches as part of the legal process.
+But it’s still important that you read the reports thoroughly and ensure all the vital checks are carried out.
 Some of the searches a mortgage lender will expect to be carried out include a Local Authority Search, Regulated Drainage and Water Search, an Environmental Search and the Land Registry Title Plan.
-By asking your conveyancer to arrange these searches, you will discover further information about the property such as restrictions or highway information, the proximity of sewers, contaminated land, the boundaries of the land and more.
+By asking your conveyancer to arrange these searches, you will discover further information about the property such as restrictions or highway information, the proximity of sewers, contaminated land, and the property boundaries.

-It’s also worth asking the estate agent or seller questions when possible.
+You should also the estate agent or seller questions where possible.
 Find out how long the current owner has lived there, why they are selling and what the local area is like.
-If it’s a new-build property, you should ask the developer further questions and enquire about the warranty.
+If it’s a new-build property, you should find out if it’s still under a warranty.

 Arrange a Property Survey

 Another way to uncover more information about a building is to organise a property survey.
 A mortgage lender will request a valuation on the property before accepting the applicant.
 Whilst this would suffice for many mortgage buyers, many will instead organise a property survey which will often include a valuation within the report.